wayfinding-robots/wayfinding-robots.github.io/README.md

 2) tracking both historical and contemporary advances in the fields of robotic wayfinding for people with visual impairments, low vision, and/or blindness (PwVI), including quadrupeds, wearables (e.g., headsets, AR glases, haptic belts), augmented canes, wheeled robots, ball bots, and more.

 ### Table of Contents
+Generally, note that a work will appear under *all* sections that it may belong to.
+For example, a work that involves both a wheeled robot and a wearable device attached to the user's belt will be included under [Hybrid Robot-Wearable systems](#robots-mixed-with-wearables), [Hybrid Wearable-Robot system](#wearables-mixed-with-robot-systems), [Convetional Robots > Wheeled](#wheeled), and [Wearables > Waist > Attached to belt](#waist----attached-to-belt).
 - [Categories of Systems for Robotic Wayfinding](#systems-by-high-level-groupings)
   - [Robot + additions systems](#conventional-robot-systems)
     - [(Pure) Conventional Robots systems](#strictly-robots)